-LOCATION: (legally described as Lots FR 484-485, Block None, Hyde Park Tract)
+LOCATION: (legally described as Lots FR 5 and FR 6, Block A, Main Street Tract)

-- PROPOSED PROJECT: The project is the construction of a 4-story, 43-foot and 11⁄2-inch tall affordable housing project with 64 dwelling units (including 15 Very Low Income, 48 Low Income, and one market-rate manager's unit) with on-site supportive services.
-The project will have a total floor area of 55,179 square feet and Floor Area Ratio ("FAR") of 2.7:1.
-No parking spaces are proposed.
-The project will provide 51 long-term and 5 short-term bicycle parking spaces.
-The existing two (2) one-story buildings and accessory structures will be demolished.
+- PROPOSED PROJECT: The project is for the demolition of existing improvements, including a commercial building and surface parking lot, and the construction of a new residential project with 87 dwelling units (the "Project").
+The Project includes construction of a seven-story building with a total floor area of approximately 48,070 square feet with an FAR of 3.8:1 and height of 80 feet 6 /4 inches.
+The Project will include 73 bicycle parking spaces and 6,525 square feet of open space.
+The Project will be a 100 percent supportive housing project and does not include vehicular parking.
+The site contains no trees on- or off-site and vehicular access is currently provided via one driveway on Broadway.
 The project qualifies as a Streamlined Infill Project ("SIP") pursuant to Senate Bill ("SB") 35 and California Government Code Section 65913.4. - ACTION: 1.
-Pursuant to California Government Code Section 65913.4, a ministerial review of a Streamlined Infill Project for a development that satisfies all of the objective planning standards of Government Code Section 65913.4(a) and is therefore subject to the streamlined, ministerial approval process provided by Government Code Section 65913.4(b) and (c). - Pursuant to Government Code Section 65913.4 and Public Resources Code Section 21080(b)(1), determine based on the whole of the record, that the Streamlined Infill Project is Statutorily Exempt from the California Environmental Quality Act ("CEQA") as a ministerial project. - 3.
-Pursuant to Los Angeles Municipal Code ("LAMC") Section 12.22 A.25(g)(3), a ministerial review of a Density Bonus Compliance Review, for a project totaling 64 dwelling units, including 15 dwelling units for Very Low Income household occupancy and 48 dwelling units for Low Income household occupancy for a period of 55 years, with the following three (3) Off-Menu Incentives:
+Pursuant to California Government Code Section 65913.4, a ministerial review of a Streamlined Infill Project for a development that satisfies all of the objective planning standards of Government Code Section 65913.4(a) and is therefore subject to the streamlined, ministerial approval process provided by Government Code Section 65913.4(b) and (c). - 2.
+Pursuant to Government Code Section 65913.4 and Public Resources Code Section 21080(b)(1), determine based on the whole of the record, that the Streamlined Infill Project is Statutorily Exempt from the California Environmental Quality Act ("CEQA") as a ministerial project. - 3.
+Pursuant to LAMC Section 12.24 U.26, a ministerial review of a Conditional Use for a 172 percent increase in density over the project site, for 87 dwelling units in lieu of the otherwise permitted base density of 32 dwelling units.